Library Collections and Finding Items

 Reading Lists

 Reading lists may be a very short selection of key texts or extensive lists of almost every work on a particular topic.
 This can be daunting and you may be left wondering where to start.
-A very useful introductory guide to Reading Lists and their potential pitfalls can be found via the CamGuide article, UG CamGuides: How do I find books and articles from a reading list?
+A useful guide to Reading Lists can be found at, UG CamGuides: How do I find books and articles from a reading list?

 Reading Lists Online gives easy access to electronic versions of your reading lists, with live locations and availability of print copies, and links to electronic books, articles and websites, videos and digitised chapters.